-5. Any time a kicker makes contact with a pitched ball (intending to kick or not) before the ball has traveled past the kicker.
+5. Any time a Catcher makes contact with a pitched ball (intending to kick or not) before the ball has traveled past the Kicker.

 1. Teams must have 1 and only 1 catcher while on defense.

-2. Catchers must stand behind the kicker and within the Catching Zone
+2. Catchers must stand behind the kicker within the Catching Zone

 3. Catchers may not cross in front of the kicker nor be positioned outside the Catcher’s Zone until the ball is kicked.

-4. If the Catcher impedes the kicker intentionally or unintentionally, the kicker will be awarded 1st base, and any runners may advance if they are forced to.
+4. If the Catcher impedes the kicker intentionally or unintentionally, the kicker will be awarded 1st base, and any runners may advance if they are forced.